The following are a series of little known facts to deal with the challenge of, “What you did not know about the Drakensberg”.

 During the past 20 million years, further massive upliftment has taken place in Southern Africa.

 The Drakensberg borders the mountain Kingdom of Lesotho and three South African provinces namely, parts of the Eastern Cape, KwaZulu-Natal, and Mpumalanga.
 It stretches for some 1,000km.
-The largest portion of this mountain range is found in KwaZulu-Natal.
+KwaZulu-Natal has the most considerable portion of this mountain range.

 A SIGNIFICANT SOURCE OF WATER